 How to benchmark Nginx with wrk

-The wrk client opens many concurrent HTTP connections and repeatedly requests the same URL while reporting request rate and latency.
+The wrk client opens many concurrent HTTP connections and repeatedly requests one URL while reporting throughput, latency, transfer rate, and timeout evidence.
 The most useful runs target one stable final URL with fixed headers, because redirects, changing response bodies, or inconsistent request options make results difficult to compare across test windows.

 Synthetic load can saturate the client host before it saturates Nginx, and even a short run can disturb shared environments.
-Use a separate load-generator host when possible, benchmark the final 200 OK URL with an explicit port and path, and include server-side checks such as stub_status plus log review so a faster result is not hiding timeouts or 4xx and 5xx responses.
+Use a separate load-generator host when possible, benchmark the final 200 OK URL with an explicit port and path, and pair the wrk output with server-side checks such as stub_status, access-log review, or application metrics so a faster result is not hiding timeouts or 4xx and 5xx responses.

 Steps to benchmark Nginx with wrk: